Entries by Joshua Hill

 California’s Privacy Law & Google Analytics 4

-An increasing number of states are rolling out their own privacy regulations.
-Each state’s legislation has its own specifics regarding who needs to comply and how to comply.
-This blog post starts a series in which I’ll break down these privacy laws across various states and explore their implications for using digital tools and platforms […]
+An increasing number of states are rolling out digital privacy regulations.
+Each state’s legislation has different specifics regarding who needs to comply and how to comply.
+This blog post starts a series in which I’ll break down these privacy laws from different states and explore their implications for using digital tools and platforms such as […]

 Domain Forwarding: Overcoming GoDaddy’s Limitations